×

 When we asked expats and global nomads about the quality of medical care in Guatemala, they replied:

-"Make sure to look for the best doctors, get a private Guatemalan insurance to take you the best hospitals.. forget about public hospital unless it is for emergency," remarked one expat in Guatemala City.
+"Make sure to look for the best doctors, get a private Guatemalan insurance to take you the best hospitals.. forget about public hospital unless it is for emergency," replied one expat when asked about moving to Guatemala City.

 What are medical services in Guatemala like?